Only open to MSc Psychology (research) students

 1. Learn about the psychology of bias in inter-group perceptions, and ways to reduce these

-2. Learn to look critically at research, and write professional review reports
+2. Learn to look critically at research, and write professional review and policy-recommendation reports

 3. Learn to apply theory and research to interventions for inter-group conflict